CAMO focuses on three main areas in women’s health:

 Dr. Lourdes Cruz (2001- 2018)

-The ultrasound program was formed out of a request by the director of one of the largest health clinics in Honduras.
-She saw many instances of pregnant women with problems who were being turned away from the hospital resulting in maternal and fetal death.
-She insisted on having an ultrasound program to help resolve these issues.
+The ultrasound program was formed at the request of the director of one of the largest health clinics in Honduras.
+She saw many instances of pregnant women with problems who were turned away from hospitals resulting in maternal and fetal death.
+CAMO’s unltrasound program has helped resolve these issues.
 To date, CAMO has two employees and various counterparts dedicated to this program.
-CAMO also placed additional ultrasound machines in maternal care facilities in Corquin, Gracias, as well as the Public Health Center in Santa Rosa and in the Hospital Regional de Occidente.
-CAMO provides 5,000 prenatal/diagnostic ultrasounds per year.
+CAMO also placed additional ultrasound machines in maternal care facilities in Public Health Center in Santa Rosa, as well Corquin and Gracias Lempira.

 IMPACT: More then 4,900 services are provided per year.
 Early detection of high risk pregnancy and better prenatal management.